jakebildy/parabow/README.md

 Parabow uses a voice recognition release system to allow paraplegic athletes to compete in para-archery without having to use their mouth/neck as release mechanism.

-Code comprises three sections -
+Code comprises two sections -

-1. The companion app to allow the bow to connect to WiFi
+1. The companion app to allow the bow to connect to the phone with Bluetooth, which also does the speech-to-text analysis
 2. The source code for the actual release mechanism
-3. The server-side python code to actually analyze the audio

 # About
 Paralympic archery, known as para archery by the International Paralympic Committee, has a long history, being present at the first Paralympics in Rome in 1960.